geek212/python-tutorial-/README.md

 and even jupyter notebook ,

-i want to have a strong grip in pythons basic especially when their is word that python is a easy language to learn which is a myth especially . non coder have a mindset that its just alphabets and numbers which we use in python or other languages .
+i want to have a strong grip in pythons basic especially when their is word that python is a easy language to learn which is a myth . non coder have a mindset that its just alphabets and numbers which we use in python or other languages .

 i really dont want to be overwhelmed by the idea that its